karthik-aeitipamula/mcb-assignment/README.md

 Application will be running on localhost:8080

+## Swagger url
 Swagger url : http://localhost:8080/swagger-ui/index.html

+## Login Details
 Get the token authentication Request url : http://localhost:8080/authenticate username : admin password : itsPassword

-Use the above token to get authorize other api's.
+Use the above token to  authorize other api's.